University of Phoenix Launches School of Continuing EducationBy : UOPX News | January 18, 2011

 PHOENIX, Jan.
 13, 2011 – Building on its history as the leading provider of higher education programs that equip Americans to succeed in a constantly-changing professional world, University of Phoenix today announced the launch of its School of Continuing Education.
 Designed to provide professionals and working adults with the skills, insight and expertise necessary to thrive in today's highly competitive job market, the School of Continuing Education will draw on existing curricula already in use by the University, enhanced by new educational offerings developed in consultation with leading employers and scholars.

-With an emphasis on teaching and training students in the rapidly-changing technologies, trends and skills that are central to America’s strongest and fastest-growing industries, the School of Continuing Education’s academic coursework will offer intensive studies in business, information technology, marketing, healthcare and continuing teacher education.
+With an emphasis on teaching and training students in the rapidly-changing technologies, trends and skills that are central to America's strongest and fastest-growing industries, the School of Continuing Education's academic coursework will offer intensive studies in business, information technology, marketing, healthcare and continuing education for teachers.